DataDog/dd-sdk-android/README.md

-# Datadog SDK for Android
+# Datadog SDK for Android and Android TV

-> A client-side Android library to interact with Datadog.
+> A client-side Android and Android TV library to interact with Datadog.

 ## Getting Started

 ### Log Collection

-See the dedicated [Datadog Android Log Collection documentation](http://docs.datadoghq.com/logs/log_collection/android) to learn how to forward logs from your Android application to Datadog.
+See the dedicated [Datadog Android Log Collection documentation](http://docs.datadoghq.com/logs/log_collection/android) to learn how to forward logs from your Android or Android TV application to Datadog.

 ### Real User Monitoring

-See the dedicated [Datadog Android RUM Collection documentation](https://docs.datadoghq.com/real_user_monitoring/android/) to learn how to send RUM data from your Android application to Datadog.
+See the dedicated [Datadog Android RUM Collection documentation](https://docs.datadoghq.com/real_user_monitoring/android/) to learn how to send RUM data from your Android or Android TV application to Datadog.

 ## Log Integrations